yairm210/Unciv/docs/Modders/Mods.md

 ## Mod location for manual loading of mods

 In general, you should never be manually-loading your mods - not only is this clunky, it's also more error-prone.
-Unless you have a very specific use-case, you probably shouldn't be doing this.
+Unless you have a very specific use-case, you probably **shouldn't be doing this**

+When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod.

-In Android, they should go into the `Android/data/com.unciv.app/files/mods` directory.
+In Android, you can copy them into the `Android/data/com.unciv.app/files/mods` directory.

+When the app starts, they will be auto-copied into the `/data/data/com.unciv.app/files/mods`, directory, that is inaccessible to users.

 In Chromebook, go to "Play files", should be on the sidebar on the left side of the window under "My files".
 Click the 3 vertical dots on the top right-hand corner of the window below the "X".
 If the option "Show all Play folders" does not have a check next to it click it.
 You should see some new files that appear on your screen. *Now* navigate to `Android/data/com.unciv.app/files/mods`

-When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod.

 ## Other